pddpauw/BirdPi/README.md

 9) optimize for 4G environment (limit data usage): no automatic refresh of tables (in overview.php), not showing spectrogram (they get created, but not shown in the homepage)
 10) use V2.4 Model V2

-# Optimize for environment to limit data transfert
+# Optimize for environment to limit data transfer
 the php pages send updates (e.g. spectrogram, overview table) which consumes a considerable amount of data.
 For mobile connections, this can impact speed and budget.
 If you don't wish to have the refresh, could you use below script to update the file daily_plot.py and overview.php.
-Please use those commands (from your BirdNET-Pi foler):
+Please use those commands (from your BirdNET-Pi folder):
 ```
 wget https://github.com/pddpauw/BirdPi/raw/d3f689512033ac152c39e52635e93e2db9af77ed/replace_lower_bandwith.sh
 bash replace_lower_bandwith.sh